Is my trademark registration a guaranteed success?

 What is Trademark Statement of Use?

 In many countries such as the US and Canada, there are two scenarios when applying for a trademark: Either the trademark is already in use in the designated country; or it has never been used.
 The US and Canada Trademark Offices only issue the registration certificate after the trademark applicant had provided a Statement of Use.
-In the case that the trademark has not yet been used, the application will be asked to provide a Statement of Use to prove that they intend to use the trademark to offer goods and/or services in the designated country.
+In the case that the trademark has not yet been used, the application may be filed with the bona fide intention to use the trademark to offer goods and/or services in the designated country.
+However, the statement of use will still need to be submitted before the registration certificate can be issued.

 Can trademarks be registered internationally?
 What is the Madrid International Trademark System?